 Check out these practical ways to save money on your shopping.

 Lots of deals are available during the Christmas season.
 Since you already have a list, do not miss the steep discounts that may be available on Black Friday and Cyber Monday sales.

 Look for discount codes and coupons online.
-Use price comparison sites to ensure you are getting the best deals (Shopbot.ca, Pricefinder.ca, Pricegrabber.com, and Shopzilla.com).
+Use price comparison sites to ensure you get the best deals (Shopbot.ca, Pricefinder.ca, Pricegrabber.com, and Shopzilla.com).

 5. Use Free Shipping

-Look for free shipping offers by major online stores like Amazon.
+Look for free shipping offers from major online stores like Amazon.
 If you make your purchases early, you can have your gifts delivered before or by Christmas eve.

-Planning your gift shopping well ahead of time can save you lots of money in shipping and avoid the hassle of late deliveries.
+Planning your gift shopping well ahead can save you lots of money in shipping and avoid the hassle of late deliveries.